Ahtsham110/blog.klipse.tech/_posts/2020-09-10-new-way-html-css.md

 ---
 local_klipse: false
 layout: post
-title:  A new way of blogging about HTML and CSS
+:page-title:  The Best way blogging about HTML and CSS -| Klipse Blog |
 description:  A new way of blogging about HTML and CSS
 date:   2020-09-10 06:13:14 +0200
 categories: clojure